India and Indonesia sign BrahMos and Astra missile contracts as Modi visits Jakarta

 - Delivery timeline and financing structure for the US$630 million BrahMos contract

-- Whether the Astra contract accelerates Indonesian procurement of Indian jet platforms (Tejas is in previous talks)
+- Whether the Astra contract accelerates Indonesian procurement of Indian jet platforms (Tejas has been in previous talks)